- Academic Information

-The cost of a semester of study at the Chicago campus includes room and board, student activity fee, Ventra U-Pass, facilities fee, technology fee, medical insurance, books and supplies, personal expenses and fees for some courses and majors (see Course Fees).
+The cost of a semester of study at the Chicago campus includes room and board, student activity fee, Ventra U-Pass, facilities fee, technology fee, medical insurance, and fees for some courses and majors (see Course Fees).
 Students may opt-out of the student health insurance plan if they have other insurance (see Medical Insurance).

 Room, board, and student fees, required of all students in residence, total approximately $6,100-$7,300 per semester for students housed in a double-occupancy room.
 The cost of books and supplies is estimated at $500 per semester, personal expenses may total $500-$700 per semester, depending on the student’s needs and desires.
 Special fees for music and other course fees are listed in the fees section.
 Students may estimate their semester expenses by totaling all applicable fees, plus personal items.